yringler/rocket2anki/README.md

 ## Limitations
 1. This script is not able to download content you didn't pay for.
 (Yes, I checked.
 Purely for research purposes.)
 I mean, you can probably figure something out, but that's probably a federal crime.
-4. No UI.
-It would be cool to port it to dart, and add an optional desktop UI.
+4. No gui UI.
+It does have a command line UI, though.

 [anki home]: https://apps.ankiweb.net/
 [dart sdk download page]: https://dart.dev/get-dart